DigitalKwarts/classy/README.md

 ### How it works?

-`ClassyTemplate` repeats the wordpress template hierarchy and uses it separately for scopes and templates.
+`ClassyView` and `ClassyScope` repeat the Wordpress template hierarchy, however they do it independently.
 This allows to use the same scope with different templates and different scopes with the same template.

 ## Example of project structure
 ![alt tag](http://i.imgur.com/7BUl5lR.png)